 It’s Easy to Go Egg-Free

-Once upon a time, stones were required to make tools and weapons, and eggs were an indispensable part of many baked foods.
-Those days are happily behind us, and many types of egg alternatives are now cheap, excellent, and easy to find.
+Once upon a time, stones were required to make tools and weapons, and eggs were an indispensable component of many baked foods.
+Those days are happily behind us, and a variety of egg alternatives are now cheap, excellent, and easy to find.